Security

 SSL Certificate & 128-bit encryption

-When you log on to Online Banking, please rest assured that any information you send or receive online is secure with Dime.
-Your account number and password are not transmitted until you click on the “login” button or depress the enter key on your keyboard.
-Upon doing so, a secure connection is established using Secure Sockets Layer (SSL) protocol and a 128-bit encryption algorithm to provide the strongest security available.
+When you log on to Online Banking, please rest assured that your information is secure with Dime.
+Sent and received data is protected.
+Your account number and password are not transmitted until you click the “login” button or press enter on your keyboard.
+Upon doing so, a secure connection is established.
+It uses the Secure Sockets Layer (SSL) protocol and a 128-bit encryption algorithm for maximum security.
 This connection is then used for your entire Online Banking session, until you log off.

 We establish the security connection on an as-needed basis (such as when you log on to Online Banking).
 In doing so, we can continue to provide the highest security possible.
 This also significantly increases the website’s speed when you request non-secure information such as current rates or product descriptions.
-So if you notice that your browser does not display a lock symbol (Internet Explorer or Safari) when you visit www.dime.com , please be assured that Dime has taken precautions to ensure your private data is transmitted safely and securely.
+If your browser lacks a lock symbol (Internet Explorer or Safari) on www.dime.com , rest assured.
+Dime has taken precautions to ensure that your private data is transmitted safely and securely.

 Business Integrity Hotline

 Dime Community Bank is committed to an environment where open, honest communications are the expectation, not the exception.
-We want you to feel comfortable in approaching your supervisor or management in instances where you believe violations of policies or standards have occurred.
+We encourage you to approach your supervisor or management if you suspect policy or standards violations ensuring your comfort.

-In situations where you prefer to place an anonymous report in confidence, you are encouraged to report using either the Internet or the telephone.
+To confidently make an anonymous report, you are encouraged to report using the Internet or the telephone.

 The Business Integrity hotline is hosted by a third party provider, EthicsPoint.